 Human Growth and Development acts as an introduction to human psychology.
 It aims to introduce learners to human development and behaviour from infancy to old age.
 It is designed to enable learners to work in a variety of community/social care settings where frequent demand is made on the individual to relate to people with various levels of ability and care needs.

 Students must find work placement in a suitable healthcare/hospital setting.
 Work-experience classes prepare the student to apply for work placement and future work by learning skills a cover letter, CV and interview techniques.
 Students will also gain an understanding of their own skills and qualities, as well as how document their learning during placement.
-This is an essential module for anybody wishing to prepare for or return to the workplace.
+This is an essential component for anybody wishing to prepare for or return to the workplace.